 # Example configuration.yaml entry device_tracker: - platform: bluetooth_le_tracker

-For running Home Assistant as non root user we can give python3 the missing capabilities to access the bluetooth stack.
+Normally accessing the Bluetooth stack is reserved for root, but running programs that are networked as root is a bad security wise.
+To allow non-root access to the Bluetooth stack we can give Python 3 and hcitool the missing capabilities to access the Bluetooth stack.
 Quite like setting the setuid bit (see Stack Exchange for more information).

 A restart of Home Assistant is required.